 A brown to blonde ombre is a hair color that starts with brown at the roots and gradually becomes blonde as it reaches the tips of the hair.
 Here comes a color technique that will level up your hair game.
 Guaranteed!

 Your worst nightmare is getting an ombré that isn’t seamless!
 Courtney advises to “be clear on the tones of both blonde and brown you want.
-Also, make sure they are achievable in the time frame you want and within budget.”
+Also, ensure they are achievable within the time frame you want and within budget.”

 Another topic to discuss is your history.
-She explains, “It’s crucial to your stylist to be able to find the best way to go about achieving your goal.”
+She explains, “It’s crucial to your stylist to find the best way to achieve your goal.”

 Before your next hair coloring appointment, check out these trendy photos of brown to blonde ombre hair color ideas!